 Firstly, I want to explain what a master stock is.
-A master stock originates from China, so its base ingredients are typically Chinese.
-This stock is a must for any kitchen that loves rich Asian flavours.
+This master stock originates from China, so its base ingredients are typically Asian.
+Ok, so what is it?
 It’s a poaching liquid that is kept to repeatedly use over and over again adding character as it goes.
 So the story goes that in China there are master stocks that are hundreds of years old, which have been passed down through generations of cooks.

 I hope one day I can pass mine down.
 The rules are simple really.
 Use it, freeze it, use it again within a month.
 If it’s getting near the end of the month and you think you won’t be using it again in time, just take it out of the freezer, bring it to the boil, cool and refreeze.
 How simple is that?
 There isn’t too much of a problem in our house using this once a month.

 Also if you’ve cooked say a pork belly in it and it has a lot of fat sitting on top you can reduce the stock to a manageable amount then pop it in the fridge.
 In the fridge, the fat will solidify and it will act as a seal.
 So popping it in the fridge is fine for a few weeks as well.

 - 100 g Ketchup